hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/system-contract-abi-guidelines.md

     - security.
 - API design shouldn’t be *ad hoc* - there should be consistency that supports the goals above (and avoids mistakes)
-- System contracts are *contracts*, and are to be used by smart contract *developers*: Therefore the APIs should be designed with those developer’s common expectations and practices in mind.
+- System contracts are *contract* interfaces that  expose HAPI logic in the equivalent manner of an EVM precompile.
+System contracts preserve the behaviour of an EVM smart contract but capitalize of the power of native services.
+System contracts are intended to be used by smart contract *developers* in accordance with solidity development best practices: Therefore the APIs should be designed with those developer’s common expectations and practices in mind.

 ## Related